Effect of quintessence dark energy on the shadow of Hayward black holes with spherical accretion: Shadows and photon rings with spherical accretion flow

-Two-dimensional plot of the shadow for different values of $g$ with $\omega=-0.5$ and $\omega=-0.7$ are shown in Figure 8.
-It is clear that for a fixed value of $\omega$ in each figure, the luminosity of quintessence Hayward black holes decreases with increase of $g$, so that the quintessence Schwarzschild black hole with $g=0$ has the most luminosity in comparison with quintessence Hayward black holes.
-This is due to the fact that the gravitational field of quintessence Schwarzschild black hole with $g=0$ is stronger which increases the light deflection and leads to more photons enter the photon ring, makes it more luminance compared to quintessence Hayward black holes.
-Also, comparing plots in the top row of the figure with those in the bottom row shows the effect of the state parameter of dark energy $\omega$ on the black hole shadow and photon ring; For a fixed value of $g$ the luminosity of the photon sphere increases faintly with the absolute value of $\omega$.
+Shadows and photon rings of quintessence Hayward black holes for different values of $g$ with $\omega=-0.5$ and $\omega=-0.7$ are shown in Fig.~\ref{2-dimensional-2static}.
+It is clear that for a fixed value of $\omega$ with increase of $g$, the radius of shadows and photon rings of quintessence Hayward black holes decrease while their luminosity increases, so that the quintessence Schwarzschild black hole with $g=0$ has the lowest luminosity in comparison with quintessence Hayward black holes.
+This is due to the fact that the gravitational field of quintessence Schwarzschild black hole with $g=0$ is stronger which increases the light deflection and leads to more photons being trapped by the black hole and a lower luminosity of shadow and photon ring being observed compared to quintessence Hayward black holes.
+Also, comparing plots in the top row of the figure with those in the bottom row shows the effect of the state parameter of the quintessence matter $\omega$ on the black hole shadow and photon ring; for a fixed value of $g$ the luminosity of the photon ring increase with the absolute value of $\omega$.